nwcourses/nwcourses.github.io/COM623/week_10/index.md

 Create an `index.js` file containing the sample code containing your Firebase configuration, shown above.

-We first need to create a Firebase app (of type `FirebaseApp`) with:
+We then need to create a Firebase app (of type `FirebaseApp`) with:

 ```javascript
 const app = initializeApp(firebaseConfig);